Costs & Financial Aid

 High school seniors seeking freshman admission to IU Bloomington for fall 2015 who are academically outstanding (eligible for admission to the Hutton Honors College) and who wish to be considered for nomination for the Wells Scholarship by the Office of Admissions should submit the materials below directly to the Office of Admissions.
 (These materials should not be sent to the Wells Scholars Program.
 Doing so could delay or prevent, if the deadline is missed, consideration of a student's candidacy.)
 All items must be received by the Office of Admissions on or before Saturday, September 20, 2014.

 - Completed application for admission to IU Bloomington (either online or paper application) with required supporting academic documents (official high school transcript to be sent by high school in sealed envelope or electronically; SAT or ACT scores to be sent directly to IU from the testing agencies) and application fee

 - A packet of the following additional items sent to:

 - Wells Scholarship Nomination Cover Sheet (PDF)

-Students who are nominated by the Office of Admissions will be contacted by the Wells Scholars Program in early October.
-These students will receive additional information about the selection process and a request to submit additional items by a late October deadline.
+U.S. students should review the items that are required for a completed application on the Office of Admissions Apply page.
+International freshman applicants should review the list of required admission materials on the Office of International Services website.
+Students who are nominated by the Office of Admissions will be contacted by the Wells Scholars Program in early October with additional information about the selection process and a request to submit additional items by a late October deadline.

-For additional information about the scholarship and the nomination process, please visit the Wells Scholars Program.
+- For additional information about the scholarship and the nomination process, please visit the Wells Scholars Program website.